ken1009us/ken1009us/README.md

-### Hi there 👋 I'm Shu-Hao (Ken) Wu!
+### Hi there 👋 I'm Ken!

-Having graduated from the University of Illinois at Urbana-Champaign, my most recent role was with physIQ as a Software Engineer.

-As an engineer with a sincere dedication to fostering positive change, I have experience in coding across multiple languages such as Go, Java, JavaScript, Python, and HTML.
-My involvement in practical projects at work and school underscores my ability to apply these skills effectively.

-Let's connect and create meaningful change together!
+Seasoned Software Engineer with 3+ years of experience in open-source contributions, software development, and data engineering.
+Proficient in Python, Java, and JavaScript; adept at enhancing software functionality and system reliability.
+Seeking to leverage expertise in software engineering to drive innovation and efficiency in a new role.

 <!-- **ken1009us/ken1009us** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.